 Step 4: Set Default Schema Types

 Schema is your content’s name tag; it tells search engines exactly what they’re looking at.
-Blog posts, FAQ pages, products, services, videos, recipes, everything needs a specific schema type to shine in search.
+If you’re wondering how to enable schema in WordPress without touching code, Rank Math’s schema module does exactly that.

 - Setting the default schema means you don’t have to do this manually every time.